-MARK 432

-- MARK 466
+MARK 432 MARK 466

-- ★3 Retailing and Services electives (See Note 4)
+★3 Retailing and Services electives (See Note 4)

-★9 Senior Business electives (See Note 5)

-- ★12 in free electives (See Note 1)
+★9 Senior Business electives (See Note 5) ★12 in free electives (See Note 1)

-- (1) See §54.1.4 - (2) May be taken in either Year Three or Four. - (3) May be taken in any year except Year Two, Fall Term. - (4) Retailing and Services electives may be chosen from the following: BUEC 454; ECON 462; MARK 312, 420, 442, 465, 470, 488, 490, 491, 495.

-(6) ECON courses used to satisfy the requirements of this major may not also be used to satisfy the requirements for coursework outside the Faculty of Business.
+- (1) See §64.1.4 - (2) May be taken in either Year Three or Four. - (3) May be taken in any year except Year Two, Fall Term. - (4) Retailing and Services electives may be chosen from the following: BUEC 454; ECON 462; MARK 312, 420, 442, 465, 470, 488, 490, 491, 495. - (5) See §64.1.3 - (6) ECON courses used to satisfy the requirements of this major may not also be used to satisfy the requirements for coursework outside the Faculty of Business.

 - (1) Students with a declared major in Retailing and Services may choose to do a minor in any subject area of Business.
-See §54.1.5.
+See §64.1.5.
 Minors are not required.
 Retailing and Services students are permitted to count one of the secondary core courses required in the Retailing and Services major as one of the four courses constituting their minor. - (2) Students with a declared major in another area may not complete a minor in Retailing and Services.
 Interested students should consult the Marketing major for information.

-54.3 Bilingual BCom
+64.3 Bilingual BCom

 The four-year Bilingual Bachelor of Commerce offers students the opportunity to obtain a fully bilingual Business degree in Canada's two official languages.
-Initial admission is to the Faculté Saint-Jean where students will take all their coursework in Year 1 in French at the Faculté (except for ANGL 101/ENGL 101 which can be taken either at Faculté Saint-Jean or in the Faculty of Arts).
-Acceptance to the program takes place in Year Two in accordance with §§15.3.1.VII and 153.1.
-In Year 2, students will take the required core courses in business (see §54.3.III below) in the Faculty of Business and enroll in French language courses and free electives at Faculté Saint-Jean.
-In Years 3 and 4, students will continue in the Faculty of Business for required courses in their major area of specialization.
+Initial admission is to the Faculté Saint-Jean where students will take all their coursework in Year 1 in French at the Faculté (except for ANGL 101 or one of ENGL 111, 112, 113, 114 which can be taken either at Faculté Saint-Jean or in the Faculty of Arts).
+Acceptance to the program takes place in Year Two in accordance with §§15.4.1.VII and 173.1.
+In Year 2, students will take the required core courses in business (see §64.3.III below) either through the Faculty of Business or in French at Faculté Saint-Jean where available.
+They will enrol in French language courses and free electives at Faculté Saint-Jean.
+In Years 3 and 4, students will continue in the Bilingual BCom in the Faculty of Business for required courses in their major area of specialization.
 They will continue to take some free electives in Faculté Saint-Jean.
-Some business courses (core and electives) can also be taken at Faculté Saint-Jean in Years 2.
-3 and 4.
-Normally, a student will complete ★54 at Faculté Saint-Jean, not counting the ★6 for ANGL 101/ENGL 101 and ★60 in the Faculty of Business.
-Only in exceptional circumstances will a student be permitted to depart from the 54/ ★6/★60 pattern.
+Some business courses (core and electives) can also be taken at Faculté Saint-Jean in Years 2, 3 and 4.
+Normally, a student will complete ★54 at Faculté Saint-Jean, not counting the ★6 for ANGL 101 or one of ENGL 111, 112, 113, 114 and ±60 in the Faculty of Business.
+Only in exceptional circumstances will a student be permitted to depart from the $\pm 54/\pm 6/\pm 60$ pattern

 All students in the Bilingual Bachelor of Commerce are expected to select a major area of specialization from among the majors offered in the Faculty of Business.
+There are some majors that Bilingual BCom students may not be eligible to take because the bilingual program requirements will make it impossible to also fulfill major requirements.
+The Bilingual Bachelor of Commerce is not available to After-Degree students